nicm42/100-days-of-code/log.md

 Thoughts: I had to re-do the way it was getting information from the api twice.
 But now I understand asynchronous Javascript, which I had been meaning to look into more.

 Link to work: https://github.com/nicm42/reading-wednesday

+Day 84: 21st July 2019
+Progress: Worked on my portfolio and the api projects

+Thoughts: I finally fixed the menu problems that had been annoying me on my portfolio.
+There are a whole load of things that need doing with it, some of which include more/better projects.
+So I've launched it as v1 for now and will come back to it later.
+The api project is all sorted (after I dreamed about it...).
+I just have to do the css.

+Link to work: https://github.com/nicm42/nicm42.github.io and https://github.com/nicm42/reading-wednesday